AllonKleinLab/PBA/README.md

 ### Inputs ###

 1. **Expression matrix**.
 This (.npy or .csv) file should contain a matrix of single-cell gene expression values and is used to generate a k-nearest neighbor (knn) graph adjacency matrix.
 Rows represent cells and columns represent genes.
 2. **Edge list** [alternative to 1.].
 Instead of an expression matrix (input 1.), users can upload a list of edges representing a (knn) graph over sampled gene expession states.
 The file should contain an edge in the format "_i,j_" on each line (0-based numbering).
-Users can generate, visualize and then export knn graph edge lists in our companion software _SPRING_, available as a [webserver](https://kleintools.hms.harvard.edu/tools/spring.html) or a [standalone program](https://github.com/AllonKleinLab/SPRING/).
+Users can generate, visualize and then export knn graph edge lists in our companion software _SPRING_ (ref 2), available as a [webserver](https://kleintools.hms.harvard.edu/tools/spring.html) or a [standalone program](https://github.com/AllonKleinLab/SPRING/).
 3. **Source/sink vector**.
 This (.npy or .csv) file should contain a vector of source/sink terms representing the relative rates of proliferation and loss at each sampled gene expession state.
 Note that uniformly changing R by a scalar factor _f_ is equivalent to changing the diffusion rate (level of stochasticity) by _1/f_.
 4. **Lineage-specific sink matrix** [optional].
 If provided, this matrix can be used to define terminal lineages and compute the fate probabilities of sampled gene expession state.
 This (.npy or .csv) file should contain a matrix with one column for each lineage and one row for each cell.
 The _i,j_ entry represents the flux of cells from gene expression state _i_ into lineage _j_.

-We provide example data in `example_datasets/`.
+We provide example datasets from (ref 2) in `example_datasets/`.

 ### Run PBA ###